arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 As in operating systems, you can divide the jobs into priority classes and service them in order of priority.
 To eliminate the risk of a low-priority job not getting resources, you escalate them when they have waited too long in the queue.
 A good escalation process prevents you from elevating all problems to centralized resources.
 At the same time, it prevents important problems from getting stuck at low levels.

 ![Triage and Escalation](/images/originals/triage-and-escalation.png)

+#### D4.
+The Opportunistic Principle: Adjust the plan for unplanned obstacles and opportunities.

+Accordingly, with [Principle FF5](#ff5-the-moving-target-principle-know-when-to-pursue-a-dynamic-goal), you should focus on conformance when you have static goals.
+But, if you have dynamic goals, you continuously adapt.

+You should use plans to maintain alignment, not to get conformance.
+Your plans should form a baseline to synchronize complex changes.
+If you decide to launch in one day, the many activities required to make this happen call all be quickly aligned.

+If your plans are adaptable, you can take advantage of opportunities.
+Seize opportunities adds enormous value to product development.
+For example, as your team progresses, you may discover that a feature is ten times more expensive and add less value to consumers.
+A good process will recognize that this feature no longer makes economic sense.

+Similarly, you may discover that another feature is easier to implement and add more value to your customers.
+In this case, if you have adaptive plans, it's easier to change.
+On the other hand, it's pretty difficult to change in conformance-oriented processes.